Djinguereber Mosque

 The Djinguereber Mosque (مسجد دجينجيربر; French: Mosquée de Djinguereber; from Koyra Chiini jiŋgar-ey beer 'grand mosque'), also known as Djingareyber or Djingarey Ber, is a famous learning center in Timbuktu, Mali.
-Built in 1327, it is one of three madrassas composing the University of Timbuktu.
+Built in 1327, it is one of three mosques associated with the historical community of scholars and students known today as the "University of Timbuktu".
 It was inscribed on the list of UNESCO World Heritage Sites in 1988.

 Design

 The design and construction of the Djinguereber mosque is traditionally credited to the Andalusi scholar Abu Ishaq Al Sahili.
 According to Ibn Khaldun, one of the best-known sources on 14th-century Mali, he was said to have received 12,000 mithkals of gold dust for the work.
 More recent analyses reject this version, demonstrating that the architectural style of the Djinguereber Mosque and others in West Africa derives mainly from mosques in the Sahara and traditional African architecture and religions, so that al-Sahili's influence on West African architecture is treated as a myth.

 Except for a small part of the northern facade, which was reinforced in the 1960s in alhore (limestone blocks, also widely used in the rest of the town), and the minaret, also built in limestone and rendered with mud, the Djingareyber Mosque is made entirely of earth plus organic materials such as fibre, straw and wood.
 It has three inner courts, two minarets and twenty-five rows of pillars aligned in an east-west direction and a prayer space for 2,000 people.